-3 Stratham Tax Map 17, Lot 13 (known as the Stratham Circle) is entirely within the Town Center district (Rev. 3/01).
+3Stratham Tax Map 17, Lot 13 (known as the Stratham Circle) is entirely within the Town Center district (Rev. 3/01).

-- 3.4.4 Professional/Residential District: The intent of this district is to maintain the existing and surrounding neighborhood's residential appearance while allowing professional office development and limited retail uses through creative planning, oversight, and performance standards. - The district offers a unique opportunity to promote mixed-use development while maintaining buffering for residential neighborhoods from disturbance and disruption on streets with high traffic volumes.4 (Rev. 3/13) - 3.4.5 Town Center District: The intent of the this district is to foster a vibrant mixed-use zoning district with a traditional pattern of development that supports a diverse range of uses, pedestrian accommodations and walkable streets, public spaces, and multi-modal access culminating in an integrated rural, historic New England town center and civic focal point.
+- 3.4.3 Retirement Planned Community District: The intent of this district is to provide a location for elderly housing that recognizes the specific needs for residents 55 years of age and older.
+This district encompasses Tax Map 2 Lot 41, Map 3, Lots 6, 7, 8, and 24, and a tract of land adjoining the Stratham/Exeter Town Line as shown on a plan recorded at the Rockingham County Registry of Deeds as Plan #D-25288.
+(Adopted 3/99, Rev. 3/2007) - 3.4.4 Professional/Residential District: The intent of this district is to maintain the existing and surrounding neighborhood's residential appearance while allowing professional office development and limited retail uses through creative planning, oversight, and performance standards. - The district offers a unique opportunity to promote mixed-use development while maintaining buffering for residential neighborhoods from disturbance and disruption on streets with high traffic volumes.
+4 (Rev. 3/13) - 3.4.5 Town Center District: The intent of the this district is to foster a vibrant mixed-use zoning district with a traditional pattern of development that supports a diverse range of uses, pedestrian accommodations and walkable streets, public spaces, and multi-modal access culminating in an integrated rural, historic New England town center and civic focal point.
 Further, the purpose is to offer zoning to enhance the economic vitality, business diversity, accessibility, and visual appeal of Stratham's Town Center District, in a manner that is consistent with the landscape and architecture of Town's agrarian tradition and historical significance within the community.
 (Rev. 3/14) - 3.4.6 Gateway Commercial Business District: The intent of this District is to promote economic vitality, business diversity, accessibility, and visual appeal of the Route 108/Portsmouth Avenue corridor in a manner that is consistent with the landscape and architecture of the Town's agricultural tradition.
 Further, the District fosters the development of a vibrant mixed-use zoning district with a cohesive street layout and architectural character that includes commercial, residential, and civic uses and the integration of open spaces, transit, bicycle, and pedestrian accommodations.
 (Adopted 3/10, Rev. 3/13) - 3.4.7 Special Commercial District: The intent of this district is to provide an opportunity for the development of hotel, conference center, and restaurant and entertainment complexes to be provided within Stratham, larger scale mixed-use development should be encouraged within the district.
 Where municipal water and sewer services are available, increased densities shall be allowed.
 Traditional New England Village design shall also be required to permit higher densities.
 In addition commercial/professional uses are allowed with upper story residential uses encouraged.
 The development of any new auto dealerships or service stations shall be prohibited.
 (Adopted 3/09) - 3.4.8 Flexible/Mixed Use Development District: The intent of this district is to address the redevelopment of the current NH Community College site.
 The ordinance requires any developer to utilize compact village development guidelines for new development, which encourages the creation of human-scale development with pedestrian friendly spaces, centralized park areas, recreational opportunities and energy efficiency standards and sustainability practices.
-The ordinance also encourages a mixed-use environment, which allows opportunities to develop new or provides for the adaptive reuse of existing structures where flexible performance standards provide for the protection of abutting neighborhoods, surrounding properties and uses.
-(Adopted 3/07)
+The ordinance also encourages a mixed-use environment, which allows opportunities to develop new or provides for the adaptive reuse of existing